Skip to contents

 abline(h = q_t, col = 2, lty = 2, lwd = 1.5)

-legend("topleft", c("Normal", "Student t"), lty = 1:2, col = c(4,2), lwd = 1.5)
+legend("topleft", c("Normal", "Student t"), lty = 1:2, col = c(4, 2), lwd = 1.5)

-We use a sampling-based approach to obtain draws from posterior predictive by first drawing from the posterior μ|𝕪𝒢(aN,bN)\mu|\mathbb{y} \sim \mathcal{G}(a_N, b_N).
+We use a sampling-based approach to obtain draws from the posterior predictive by first drawing from the posterior μ|𝕪𝒢(aN,bN)\mu|\mathbb{y} \sim \mathcal{G}(a_N, b_N).
 Then, using these draws as mean parameters for the Poisson likelihood, we draw 12 times each to obtain yearly predictions.
 Of these, we take the maxima.

 set.seed(1)